William-Krug/javascript-unit-testing/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgement

-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-My instructors, Edan Schwartz & Chad Smith, and the Cullen cohort for their support and encouragement throughout this intense program.

 ## Support